Rushi0535/Rushi0535/README.md

-# Simple README Generator with Technical Skills
+# Simple README Generator with Technical Skills in a Table

 bio = {
     "name": "Rushi Prajapati",